kristofferostlund/sdb2_scenario/README.md

 #### Module: <b>Software Development for Business 2</b>
 #### Submission: 4 PM, Friday 15th of May 2015

+### Questions, sort of

+1. Count the numbers that lie in the field [capacity] between (2880.8) and (3326.6) inclusive.

+2. (open's) are what percentage of the field [state]?

+3. How many values in the 'code' field do not match the format 9!99{9X}XX?

+4. How many times does the least common string appear in the field [herb]?

+5. Count the numbers that lie in the field [height] between (16) and (29) inclusive.

+6. Find the sum of the numbers in field [tonnes] between (7171) and (10478) inclusive.

+7. Count the lines where capacity is more than 683.0 *or* height is less than 44?

+---

 ### Stages

 1. Write Python code to answer your questions.
 The user should be able to enter the file name and the program should then display the answers to your questions.
 (Preferably only reading the whole file once).